 Bikes, scooters, skateboards and drones are not permitted in the festival precinct.

 There are natural hazards including trip hazards on this rural site and all care is taken by the festival organisers however, attendees are encouraged to be aware of their environment while onsite.

-Yes, within the Children’s Festival Area we have a Children’s Registration Tent where a form is completed, contact information recorded on their wristband and a photograph can be taken with the parent or guardian’s permission.
+Yes, within the Children’s Festival Area we have a Kids Registration Tent where a form is completed, contact information recorded on their wristband and a photograph can be taken with the parent or guardian’s permission.
 Photographs will only be used in the event of a lost child.
-The children’s registration form is also available on our website.

-Please attend the Children’s Registration Tent or Headquarters at Belfast (the first cottage as you enter the village) complete a Lost Child form including contact details and camping location.
+Please go to Headquarters at Belfast (the first cottage as you enter the village), complete a Lost Child form including contact details and camping location.
 Our experienced team will alert venue managers, security and other crew members with the appropriate information about lost children.